 Defensive Focus (Ex)

 At 1st level, the defensive prowess of the sword saint is second to none, allowing him to focus his actions purely on defending himself and his allies in ways that cannot be replicated.
 The sword saint gains the Combat Reflexes feat as a bonus feat, using his Charisma modifier in place of his Dexterity modifier to determine the number of additional attacks of opportunity he may make each round.
 When recovering swordskills as a full round action, the sword saint sets up a defensive perimeter around himself to defend his allies, increasing his threatened area by 5 ft. for every 5 sword saint levels he possesses.
 Until the beginning of his next turn, he may make attacks of opportunity against any opponent in this threatened area that provokes attacks of opportunity.
 He may move as part of these attacks of opportunity, provided his total movement before his next turn does not exceed his speed (his movement provokes attacks of opportunity as normal).
-Additionally, while using defensive focus, the sword saint adds his Charisma modifier plus his class level to her CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent his from getting attacks of opportunity against them.
+Additionally, while using defensive focus, the sword saint adds his Charisma modifier plus his sword saint level to his CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent him from getting attacks of opportunity against them.

 At 10th level, his defensive focus improves further, causing the ground within his melee reach to be treated as if it were difficult terrain, hampering his foes’ movement around him.
 If a foe tries to move through a space within his reach, the movement through those squares costs double (x2).
 Additionally, while using his defensive focus to make an attack of opportunity, his movement does not provoke attacks of opportunity.